luiscoco/AWS_SDK_IAM_Grant_Temporary_Permissions_using_Roles_and_STS/README.md

 ## 6. Input the IAMWrapper.cs code

-The IAMWrapper class is a C# wrapper around the AWS Identity and Access Management (IAM) service using the AWS SDK for .NET
+The **IAMWrapper class** is a C# wrapper around the AWS Identity and Access Management (**IAM**) service using the AWS SDK for .NET

 It provides convenient, high-level async methods for managing IAM resources like users, roles, policies, and access keys

+**Why Use IAMWrapper class?**

+a) It abstracts repetitive IAM API code into clean, reusable methods.

+b) Makes IAM management more developer-friendly and testable.

+c) Useful for automation scripts, CI/CD pipelines, and admin tools.

 **Key Operations Implemented (Async Methods)**: